Luc-Mcgrady/Anki-Search-Stats-Extended/readme.md

 ## Config

-- loadDelayMs: The number of ms to delay before adding the search stats, Increasing this can help if the search stats appear above the regular stats (Though even with 0 this doesnt tend to happen)
+- loadDelayMs: The number of ms to delay before displaying the search stats, Increasing this can help if the search stats appear above the regular stats (Though even with 0ms this doesn't tend to happen)
-- burdenNotLoad: If true, replaces the word "Load" with "Burden" in many places to be consistant with supermemo https://supermemo.guru/wiki/Burden
+- burdenNotLoad: If true, replaces the word "Load" with "Burden" in many places to be consistent with SuperMemo https://supermemo.guru/wiki/Burden

 ## The Graphs